SoundSliced/s_gridview/example/README.md

 # s_gridview Example

-This example demonstrates basic usage of the `s_gridview` package.
+This example demonstrates a full-featured usage of the `s_gridview` package.
+It provides controls to:

+- Toggle vertical/horizontal layout
+- Change `crossAxisItemCount` (columns/rows)
+- Toggle the scroll indicators and choose a color
+- Programmatic scrolling using an injected `IndexedScrollController` (the "Scroll to #21" button)
+- Set `autoScrollToIndex` at build-time (and see how out-of-bounds values are clamped)

 Run: